Section 6 Traditional Grants

 - NEW: as part of a recent, agency-wide modification TPWD no longer caps Indirect Cost (F&A) at 15% of Federal Share.
 This means that applicants can, if they so choose, apply any or all of their federally authorized F&A rate to the Federal Share of the proposed budget.
 Alternatively, if only a portion of the full F&A rate is applied to the Federal Share, the remainder may be entered as Unrecovered F&A in the Match column per 2 CFR 200 rules.

-- A copy of the valid Indirect Cost rate agreement negotiated with the appropriate cognizant federal agency must be available.
-If no rate has been authorized then applicants are allowed to use the 'de minimis 10% of modified total direct costs (MTDC)' rule (see 2 CFR §200.414(f)).
+- A copy of the valid Negotiated Indirect Cost Rate Agreement (NICRA) with the appropriate cognizant federal agency must be available.
+If a NICRA has never been authorized for your agency/institution then applicants are allowed to use the 'de minimis 10% of modified total direct costs (MTDC)' rule (see 2 CFR §200.414(f)).

 Miscellaneous information to be included in Project Statement